Society for the Preservation of Carter Railroad Resources: The Railroad Museum at Ardenwood and Ardenwood Historic Farm Regional Park

-The Society holds an annual Rail Fair each Labor Day weekend during which visiting steam locomotives are brought in by truck.
+The Society holds an annual Rail Fair each Memorial Day weekend during which visiting steam locomotives are brought in by truck.

 Ardenwood Historic Farm Regional Park is 210 acre farm operated by the East Bay Regional Park District.
 The outer part of the farm is a modern organic farm and the inner historic core is operated using the farming methods of the 1880s to 1920s.
-In the very center of the park is the Patterson House and Gardens, a fully restored Queen Anne style House built in the 19th century by the farms original owners, George Washington and Clara Patterson.
+In the very center of the park is the Patterson House and Gardens, a fully restored Queen Anne style House built in the 19th century by the farm's original owners, George Washington and Clara Patterson.